James Hutton transformed our concepts of the earth and the universe by deciphering the message carried by common rocks.

 James’s mother, Sarah Balfour, a merchant’s daughter, was a housewife.
 Following the death of her husband she managed the family home, taking a keen interest in the education of James and his three sisters.
 (James had an older brother who died at a young age.)

 At the age of 10 James started classes at Edinburgh High School.

 In November 1740, aged 14, he enrolled to study humanities (Greek and Latin) with philosophy and mathematics at the University of Edinburgh.

-In one lecture the professor of logic, attempting to illustrate a philosophical theory to his class.
-He did this by describing how gold can be dissolved by an acid called aqua regia.
-This acid is made by mixing nitric acid and hydrochloric acid.
+In one lecture the professor of logic attempted to illustrate a philosophical theory to his class.
+He did this by describing how gold can be dissolved by aqua regia, an acid made by mixing nitric acid with hydrochloric acid.
 Neither of these acids alone can dissolve gold; only the mixture can.

 He began reading about chemistry and performing his own experiments.
 He and his friend James Davie tried to find the best way to extract ammonium chloride – a rare and valuable chemical compound used in metalworking, dyeing, and medicines – from Edinburgh’s plentiful supplies of soot.
 These experiments laid the foundations of what would later become a profitable business.